NextDC makes $10M loss after ‘record investment’

 The loss comes off the back of NextDC’s $470 million investment in two new data centres in Sydney and Perth — S2 and P2 — and its acquisition of Asia Pacific Data Centre (APDC) Group for a final sum of $261 million at the end of last year.

-At the same time, the final balance sheet showed a 15 per cent rise in the ASX-listed company’s total revenues, which reached $179.3 million.
+At the same time, the final balance sheet showed a 15 per cent rise in the ASX-listed company’s total revenue, which reached $179.3 million.
 Of this, $169.7 million came from its data centre services, while another $9.6 million was attributed to ‘other’ revenue.

 Its EBITDA also rose year-on-year by 2.5 per cent to $79 million.

 The loss was reflected in NextDC’s $16.2-million increase in operational costs, with the company adding it had made new investments in central operations, customer experience and IT to support network and site expansion.

-Despite this, CEO Craig Scroggie was buoyed by the results.
-“We are pleased to report another year of record revenue and EBITDA, demonstrating the inherent operating leverage of the business,” he said.
+"We are pleased to report another year of record revenue and EBITDA, demonstrating the inherent operating leverage of the business,” he said.
 “These results were achieved during a period of record investment in our next generation of world-class Tier IV data centres.”

 He added that the company was now in a prime position to take advantage of “customer-driven expansion opportunities”.